rev-net/memo/pitch.md

 ### Offchain management

-Offchain management will be led by Jango, Filip, Aeolian, KMac, Robert, and other members of the Juicebox community:
+Offchain management of the corporation will be led by Jango, Filip, Aeolian, KMac, Robert, and other members of the Juicebox community:

 [Jango](https://jango.eth.sucks) has spent the last 4 years refining smart contracts towards a specialized language for articulating new financial structures, and has spent the last 3 years refining that language in production as [Juicebox](https://juicebox.money).